Updated May 22, 2023

 |Fluentd has a simple design, robust and high reliability.||Logstash is modular, interoperable, and has high scalability.|

-Overall, both the tools have their own pros and cons, as we have seen earlier.
+Overall, both tools have their own pros and cons, as we have seen earlier.
 Selecting a tool is completely based on the system and its requirements.
-Logstash is best suited for monolithic applications, whereas for applications/services hosted on docker, fluentd suits the best.
-There are hybrid applications in which both can be used.
+Developers commonly consider Logstash as well-suited for monolithic applications, while they often prefer Fluentd for applications or services hosted on Docker.